Iridium-Lo/dosser/readme.md

 ### Computer

-- got clone this repo (for the dossers who can't figure that out...)
+- git clone this repo (for the dossers who can't figure that out...)
 - `python track-dose.py`

 ### Mobile